terraform-yacloud-modules/terraform-yandex-vpc/README.md

 </details>

-### Single NAT Gateway
+### Single NAT Instance

-If `single_nat_gateway = true`, then all private subnets will route their Internet traffic through this single NAT gateway.
+If `single_nat_instance = true`, then all private subnets will route their Internet traffic through this single NAT gateway.
 The NAT gateway will be placed in the first public subnet in your `public_subnets` block.

 ## Examples